mhaugrud/msumcspy/_sources/Selection/ConditionalExecutionBinarySelection.rst

 There is no limit on the number of statements that can appear under the two clauses of an ``if`` statement, but there has to be at least one statement in each block.

+The comparison operators also work on strings.
+To see if two strings are equal you simply write a boolean expression using the equality operator.

+.. activecode:: ch08_comp1

+    word = "banana"
+    if word == "banana":
+        print("Yes, we have bananas!")
+    else:
+        print("Yes, we have NO bananas!")

 .. admonition:: Lab